-As the season of fireworks approaches, many pet owners begin to worry about the effect on their pets.
+As the season of fireworks looms, many pet owners begin to worry about the effect on their pets.
 Many animals including Rabbits, Guinea pigs and Chinchillas have exceptional hearing and can hear a wider range of frequencies than humans as well as pick up sounds from a considerable distance away.
 Although we cannot stop everyone enjoying the fun and excitement of firework season we can plan ahead and make sure our animals feel as safe as can be.

 HAY